Utah Wage Garnishment Laws

 What a Utah Debtor Can Protect

-The exemptions that survive a writ.
+The exemptions that survive a writ, and one that does not exist.

 What a Garnishment Reply Cannot Do